WildfireScienceTechnologyCommons/wildfirecommons-documentation/docs/add-resources/curated-catalog/about.md

 <!--<img src="../pics/CollabStudio.png" style="border: 2px solid black;">-->

-Learn how to create and add resources to curated catalog in the following page: [Add your Curated Catalog](add-data-catalog.md).
+Learn how to create and add resources to curated catalog in the following page: [Create your Curated Catalog](create-curated-catalog.md).